DerHosenmann/rok-bot/README.md

     ```
     The GUI allows you to adjust the confidence level for detecting gem icons,
     tweak how the bot moves across the map, set how many mouse wheel clicks
-    the bot uses when zooming out, and adjust how long the bot waits after
+    the bot uses for each zoom-out step, and adjust how long the bot waits after
     dispatching troops.
 These values are passed to the bot as command
     line arguments when you click **Start Bot**.
 3.  **Initial Countdown:** The script has a 5-second countdown before it starts interacting.
 Use this time to switch to the game window and ensure it's in focus.